davidaffo/Simple-Scout-Application-Lotus/README.md

 Download the latest release version from here https://github.com/davidaffo/Simple-Scout-Application-Lotus/releases.

 ### - Installing:
-Just extract the folder inside the zip file where you want and start!
+Just extract the folder inside the zip file where you want and get started!

 ### - Updating:
 Download the latest release zip, extract and overwrite the files in your directory.